 LinkedIn is more than just a social networking site that you use to get in touch with old college buddies.
 LinkedIn has a lot of features, and one of the most important for business owners is its Social Selling Index (SSI).
 The SSI is LinkedIn's way of ranking how well individuals are using LinkedIn to generate leads and close deals.
-Not only does it give you an idea about what your competitors are doing on LinkedIn, but it also helps you see where you falls short and it gives you ideas for how to improve your strategy!
+Not only does it give you an idea about what your competitors are doing on LinkedIn, but it also helps you see where you fall short and it gives you ideas for how to improve your strategy!
 In this post, we will go over some tips on how to increase your LinkedIn rankings so that people can find you when they're looking for someone like you.

 What is the LinkedIn Social Selling Index?